 Magical Girl Site: Proof That Anime Has Abandoned Subtlety?

 Note: This is not a review.
-I will do a review of Magical Girl Site soon.
-This is just commentary on a potential problem I noticed with current anime, while in the process of watching the show for a review.
+This is just commentary on a potential problem I noticed with current anime, that I notice is exemplified by this show.

 When outsiders think of anime, it's often in reference to what about it is exaggerated or unrealistic.
 Big, implausible hair.
 Impossibly cool outfits.
 Unrealistic but neat-looking weapons and gadgets.
 Magic.
 Big explosions.
 And of course big acting, a use of dramatic music that can sometimes border on silly, big eyes being used to convey big emotions.